Spinor Bose-Einstein condensates: Dipolar Bose-Einstein condensates

-Figure.~\ref{fig:dipole_phase_diagram} (a) shows the numerically determined phase diagram for a spin-1 ferromagnetic BEC~\cite{Kawaguchi2006b} as a function of $R_{\rm TF}/\xi_{\rm sp}$ and $R_{\rm TF}/\xi_{\rm dd}$, where $R_{\rm TF}$ is the Thomas-Fermi radius; $\xi_{\rm sp}=\hbar/\sqrt{2M|c_1|n}$, the spin healing length; and $\xi_{\rm dd}=\hbar/\sqrt{2Mc_{\rm dd}n}$, the dipole healing length.
-We find three phases---flower (FL), chiral spin-vortex (CSV), and polar-core vortex (PCV)---whose spin configurations are shown in Fig.~\ref{fig:dipole_phase_diagram} (b), (c), and (d), respectively.
+Figure~\ref{fig:dipole_phase_diagram} (a) shows the numerically determined phase diagram for a spin-1 ferromagnetic BEC~\cite{Kawaguchi2006b} as a function of $R_{\rm TF}/\xi_{\rm sp}$ and $R_{\rm TF}/\xi_{\rm dd}$, where $R_{\rm TF}$ is the Thomas-Fermi radius, $\xi_{\rm sp}=\hbar/\sqrt{2M|c_1|n}$ is the spin healing length, and $\xi_{\rm dd}$ is the dipole healing length defined in Eq.~\eqref{eq:Dipole_def_xidd}.
+There are three phases---flower (FL), chiral spin-vortex (CSV), and polar-core vortex (PCV)---whose spin configurations are shown in Fig.~\ref{fig:dipole_phase_diagram} (b), (c), and (d), respectively.
 The FL and CSV phases are eigenstates of the projected total angular momentum $J_z=1$, whose order parameter is given by Eq.~\eqref{eq:dipole_EdH_OP}.
 The orbital angular momentum for the order parameter~\eqref{eq:dipole_EdH_OP} is calculated as

-Therefore, when $J_z=1$, the BEC can have a nonzero orbital angular momentum depending on the population in the $m=0$ and $-1$ states.
+which may take a nonzero value depending on the population in each magnetic sublevel.
 When the system size is smaller than $\xi_{\rm dd}$, the kinetic energy, which hinders the spin texture from developing, is dominant, and the spin is almost polarized.
 Most of the atoms therefore reside in the magnetic sublevel $m=1$ and the orbital angular momentum is quite small.
-As the BEC becomes larger, the spin texture develops to form a flux-closure structure.
+As the size of the BEC becomes larger, the spin texture develops to form a flux-closure structure.
 Consequently, the number of atoms in the $m=0$ and $-1$ magnetic sublevels increases, leading to an increase in the orbital angular momentum.
-The difference between FL and CSV phases is the symmetry of spin textures: the spin texture has chirality in the latter phase.
-Furthermore, an increase in the size of the BEC results in the phase transition to the polar-core vortex state with $J_z=0$, because the $J_z=1$ state costs a large kinetic energy when the population in the $m=-1$ state increases.
-In the $J_z=0$ phase, a polar-core vortex appears at the symmetry axis.
+The difference between FL and CSV phases is the symmetry of spin textures: The spin texture has chirality in the latter phase.
+Furthermore, an increase in the size of the BEC results in the phase transition to the polar-core vortex state with $J_z=0$, in which magnetizations lie in the $x$-$y$ plane to form a whirling pattern and vanish on the $z$ axis.
+This is because the $J_z=1$ state costs a large kinetic energy when the population in the $m=-1$ state increases.
+In the $J_z=0$ phase, the order parameter becomes polar on the symmetry axis, and hence, that structure is called a polar-core vortex (see Sec.~\ref{sec:Vortices}).